Dear Dr. Sylvia,

 Yeagads!
 Do you realize I just wrote to you for suggestions on why we should hire a male!

-The world certainly has turned upside down again.
+Further, the world certainly has turned upside down again.

 Loves to be Fair